playdots/UnityPd/README.md

 - ClosePatch( int patchHandle )
 Closes the patch with the given $0 handle

+#### Messages
+(remember receivers are global across all open patches)

 - SendFloat( string receiver, float message )
-Send a float to the given receiver (remember receivers are global across all open patches)
+Send a float to the given receiver

+- SendBang( string receiver )
+Send a bang to the given receiver

+- SendSymbol( string receiver, string symbol )
+Send a symbol(pd speak for string) to the given receiver